Guntmire/Praesidium-NVR/README.md

 Authentication is now enabled by default.
 To disable it, set `RequireAuthentication: false` in the configuration file.
 When enabled, the default credentials are `admin/admin123!` (change immediately).
 The console output on startup reflects the current authentication mode.

+## Web Interface

+The UI is implemented as a single HTML page (`wwwroot/index.html`).
+The tab bar and panels, including the **Storage** tab, are sections in this file that are toggled with JavaScript.
+Clicking a tab simply reveals its panel without leaving the page.

+If `RequireAuthentication` is set to `false` in the configuration, these static pages can be opened directly.
+API endpoints still enforce authentication whenever it is enabled.
+The check is handled by middleware in `Program.cs`.